Mizuiky/TetrisInventory/README.md

 ---

-## Tool para criar o inventario
+## Tool to Create the Inventory

-Aqui temos um Inventory Builder, que a partir de campos cria um novo inventario

-Campos:
-- Prefab do slot que compoem o inventario
+Here we have an Inventory Builder, which creates a new inventory based on fields.

+Fields:

+- Slot prefab that makes up the inventory
-- Parent para encaixar o inventario na UI
+- Parent to attach the inventory to the UI
-- O parent para poder ser um container para os itens do inventario
-- Sprite com o slot normal
+- Sprite for the normal slot
-- Sprite com slot iluminado
+- Sprite for the highlighted slot
-- Posicao x inicial
+- Initial x position
-- Posicao y inicial
+- Initial y position
-- Quantidade de linhas
-- Quantidade de colunas

-Para cada indice da matriz linha e coluna é instanciado um novo slot na posicao x,y, alem disso o slot é inicializado com seu indice posicao e dados salvos
-Apos o termino da matriz o inventario é inicializado com seus slots, parent, e setado no UIController
+- Number of rows
+- Number of columns

+For each index of the row and column matrix, a new slot is instantiated at the x, y position.
+Additionally, the slot is initialized with its index position and saved data.
+After the matrix is complete, the inventory is initialized with its slots, parent, and set in the UIController, which will then pass it to the InventoryController.

 ---

-## Rotacionar items
+## Rotating Items

-- Espace key rotaciona em 90 graus a peca para a direita
-### Obs: Nao esta feito ainda a mudanca do posicionamento da matriz de configuracao quando o item 'e rotacionado para poder ser encaixado depois.
-- talvez se necessario utilizar matriz transposta
+- Pressing the Space key rotates the piece 90 degrees to the right.(but is commented because it sets a wrong position for each item we try to rotate)

+### Note: The change in the configuration matrix position when the item is rotated to enable fitting is not yet implemented.
+- Perhaps, if necessary, the transpose matrix should be used.

 ---

-## Como spawnar o primeiro item

-- Na hierarchy preencher os campos do inventory builder para criar um novo inventario, depois iniciar o jogo
-- No prefab Spawner, digitar um numero de 0 a 17 que sao a quantidade de items cadastrados  no campo Item Id To Spawn
-- Na game Scene clicar no botao rosa Spawn item.
-- Deixei o inventario comecando na posicao 0,0 e com 5 linhas e 5 colunas.

-## Adicao e movimentacao das pecas no inventario

-Para adicionar precisamos usar a constante:
+## To spawn the first item:

+- In the Hierarchy, fill in the fields of the Inventory Builder to create a new inventory.
+- Start the game.
+- In the Spawner prefab, enter a number from 0 to 17, which represents the quantity of items registered.
+- In the game scene, click on the pink Spawn item button.
+- The inventory starts at position x: -240 ,y: 200 with 6 rows and 10 columns.

+## To add and move pieces in the inventory:

+For adding, we need to use the constant:

-### Vector3(wImg/2 - wSlot/2, -hImg/2 + hSlot/2) que encaixa a peca.
+### Vector3(wImg/2 - wSlot/2, -hImg/2 + hSlot/2) which fits the piece.
-### a nova posicao e a posicao atual do slot + a constante tanto no eixo x como no y ficando:
+### The new position is the current slot position plus the constant on both the x and y axes, as follows:

 var newPosition = new Vector3(slot.Position.x + _constant.x, slot.Position.y + _constant.y, _rect.localPosition.z);

-onde:
+where:

 - wSlot = Width do Slot.
 - hSlot = Height do Slot.

-e para movimentar usamos:
+For movement, we use:

-- Direita: posicao local + wSlot NO EIXO x
+- Right: local position + wSlot on the x-axis

-- Esquerda: posicao local - wSlot NO EIXO x
+- Left: local position - wSlot on the x-axis

-- Emcima: posicao local + hSlot NO EIXO y
+- Up: local position + hSlot on the y-axis

-- Embaixo: posicao local - hSlot NO EIXO y
+- Down: local position - hSlot on the y-axis

 Para verificar os casos de borda temos que achar a quantidade de colunas disponiveis(nao possuem item)a partir do slot atual. isso se da subtraindo a quantidade total de colunas do inventario menos a coluna atual do meu slot que estou verificando se posso encaixar o item nele.